Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/upgrade/index.md

 * Service asset ID for the cellular service, and/or associated device, that you wish to upgrade.
 This ID can be obtained via the **/assets/service** resource.

 * Existing device information for the device you are currently using.
-This is required, even when you are only upgrading the plan.
+This is often required, even when you are only upgrading the plan.
 This block includes the manufacturer ID, model ID, serial number, serial number type, and SIM ID.
+(NOTE: Tangoe's Rivermine source system does not support upgrading a device to an existing device.)

 * Shopping cart object containing the IDs for what is being ordered (i.e., devices, plans, and/or plan features).
 These IDs can be obtained via the catalog-specific resources (i.e., **/catalog/devices**, **/catalog/plans**, **/catalog/features**).
   * Optional feature IDs for a specific plan can be obtained from the **/catalog/plans/{id}** resource.